0w0Demonic/AquaHotkey/docs/advanced.md

 **How to use**:

-In this following example, we'll overwrite the `Gui.__New()` constructor with our own method, without breaking any existing things.
+In this following example, we'll overwrite the `Gui.__New()` constructor with our own method, without breaking any existing properties.

 First, we define a new class that derives from `AquaHotkey_Backup`.
 To create a snapshot, call `super.__New()` and specify each class which you want to save.